Are travellers lying to themselves?

 Is this what shopaholics feel?
 When they hit the sales do they get a rush and a buzz from new fabrics and patterns?
 Does the ring of the tills stimulate them and make them feel alive at least until they get home, open the credit card bill and think “well, so now what?”.

 The real question therefore is, what fundamental, lasting benefit have I gained from travel?
 Now that the rush is over, what is actually left other than a patterned scarf I bought in Jordan and a few killer photographs?
 The questions I am therefore forced to confront myself with are; did I really learn anything from my travels?
-Have they made me a better person and changed my life in any meaningful way or I am in fact, merely chasing one sensory exhilaration after an another?
+Have they made me a better person and changed my life in any meaningful way or I am in fact, merely chasing one sensory exhilaration after another?
+There is a famous travel quote that says something like “travel is the only thing you can buy that makes you richer” – but is it actually true?

 How many countries have you done?